jpratt2/-seleniumCompareFullpageScreenshots/README.md

 I recommend a delay for the page to fully load.
 [AShot](https://github.com/pazone/ashot) is used for the file comparison.

 It is necessary to check the diffs folder visually to see if there are any test failures.

+This can be run in a virtual machine.